 Vinegar is Inexpensive And Good For Drains

-Pouring 2 to 3 cups of generic white vinegar down our drains every 2 to 3 months can help stop clots from forming.
+Pouring 2 to 3 cups of generic white vinegar down our drains every 2 to 3 months can help stop clogs from forming.
 Culinary professionals also recommend this tip.
-Directly pour vinegar down your drain and let it sit for 10 minutes then rinse with hot water.
+Directly pour vinegar down your drain and let it sit for 10 minutes, then rinse with a kettle of hot water.
 Vinegar is inexpensive, good for drains, and has no adverse effects on our environment versus harsh chemicals.
 Vinegar, a no-brainer!

 Water Leaks Don’t Give Any Notice

-A water leak also gives no notice, but there are precautions you can take from turning a small leak into a large one.
+A water leak also gives no notice, but you can take precautions from turning a small leak into a large one.
 Run a check under your sinks once a month for signs of water stains on your pipes.
 Also, check for any signs of mold.
-Old hot and cold water shut-off valves tend to leak; check to see if they have calcium buildup.
+Old hot and cold water shut-off valves tend to leak.
+Check to see if they have calcium buildup.
 If they look worn and you have difficulty turning them on and off, then it’s time to replace them.
-Run an occasional check of your ceilings, especially downstairs above your bathrooms for brown stains or a bulging drywall.
+Water pressure valves need replacing every eight to ten years.
+Run an occasional check of your ceilings, especially downstairs above your bathrooms, check for brown stains or bulging drywall.

 Don’t Wait Until Your Water Heater Falls Apart

 Most of us wait until our water heater shuts down entirely before replacing it.
 Run a check of your water heater once a month.
-Here’s how: Look in and around your water heater for leaks, rust, mold or mineral build up.
+Look in and around your water heater for leaks, rust, mold, or mineral buildup.
 If your water heater is more than ten years old, consider replacing it with a new water heater.
-You’ll find that you’ll not only save water but energy as well.
-Furthermore, rust in your water heater is terrible on your pipes, not to mention, bad for bathing.
+A new water heater could save you as much as 30% in energy costs over your old water heater that’s over ten years old.
+You’ll find that you’ll not only save water and energy but money as well.